-- 1) Environmental taxes.
+- Environmental taxes,

-- 2) Facilities and services taxes.
+- · Communications taxes,

-- 3) Fuel taxes.
+- Fuel taxes.

-- 4) Manufacturer's taxes on the sale or use of a variety of different products.
+- Tax on the first retail sale of heavy trucks and trailers.

-- 5) Tax on the first retail sale of heavy trucks and trailers.
+- · Luxury tax on passenger cars, and

-- 6) Luxury tax on passenger cars.
+- Manufacturers' taxes on the sale or use of a variety of different products.

 Form 2290.
 There is a federal excise tax on trucks, truck tractors, and buses used on public highways.
-The tax applies to vehicles having a gross vehicle weight of 55,000 pounds or more.
+The tax applies to vehicles having a taxable gross weight of 55,000 pounds or more.
 Report the tax on Form 2290, Heavy Vehicle Use Tax Return.
-For more information, see Publication 349, Federal Highway Use Tax on Heavy Vehicles.
+For more information, see the Instructions for Form 2290.